conjurdemos/workshop/README.md

 conjur init -u https://eval.conjur.org -a <your-account-ID-from-browser>
 ````

-## Login as admin user – paste API key when prompted
+## Login as admin user – paste API key when prompted (you won't see it)
 ````
 conjur authn login -u admin
 ````